 Due to restrictions such as weight and height limits, a vehicle may be prohibited from accessing certain road segments, which could prevent it from reaching its destination.
 By default, the system allows the vehicle to violate the restrictions in its routing profile if no alternative route is available.
 However, this behavior can be disabled, which may result in the vehicle being unable to reach its destination, requiring the optimization process to assign a different vehicle with a suitable profile to complete the tasks at that location.

-Apart from the profile, a speed factor can be used to further tweak the time required to drive from one location to another.
+A speed factor can be used to further tweak the time required to drive from one location to another.

 Example

 A speed factor of 2, applied to a van, means that the van drives twice as fast, effectively halving the driving durations.
+We specify the average traffic mode to take into account the departure time-dependent variations of driving durations.

 Break settings